When taking a natural-based health product, it's important to pay attention to the recommended dose and check the evidence that supports this.

 Why it’s important to stick to the recommended dosing information

-When taking a natural medicine, always be sure to take it as recommended according to the product information or as recommended by your healthcare professional.
+When taking a medicine with naturally sourced active ingredients, always be sure to take it as recommended according to the product information or as recommended by your healthcare professional.
 You should pay attention to the amount to take, the time of day to take it, whether or not it should be taken with food, and whether you should avoid any medicines while taking it.

 You should also check how long you should preferably take the product for, and when it’s likely that you may be likely start to feel a benefit.
 If you try a product for 2 days and don’t see results, this may be because clinical research has suggested that health outcomes may be experienced over a longer period.
 So don’t give up before the product has a chance to show its potential effect.